feldera/dist-design/multihost.md

   that it no longer needs.
 This requires fully reading the both index and data for the batch's keys, since sharding is done based on the hash of the key but the index is a B-tree and therefore every key must be read and hashed.
+This can be done in a single pass with the scan needed to copy data to the new worker.
+It might also be possible, by adding hashes to the storage file format, to efficiently filter out the keys to be removed when the read the file later.

 - Suppose the new worker can instead scan the trace for the data that it actually needs (for example, using an RPC interface provided by